armbian/documentation/docs/Developer-Guide_Using-Vagrant.md

 	# (No need for passwords, Vagrant installs the keys we'll need.)
 	vagrant ssh

+### Shut down, clean up

+Wrap up your vagrant box when no longer needed (log out of the guest before running these commands on the *host* system):

+	# Shutdown, but leave the box around for more building at a later time:
+	vagrant halt

+	# Trash the box and remove all the related storage devices.
+	vagrant destroy

 ## Important note

 It is strongly recommended to halt and restart the Vagrant box after building an image.
 Check [this](https://github.com/armbian/build/issues/751) issue for details.